pfq/PFQ/user/libpcap/README.md

 PFQ_DEF_GROUP=42 PFQ_GROUP_eth0=11 tcpdump -n -i pfq:eth0^eth1
 ```

-This session of tcpudmp handles eth0 with the group 11 and eth1 with the default group 42.
+This session of tcpdump handles eth0 with the group 11 and eth1 with the default group 42.

 Per-group keywords